bbc/accessibility-news-and-you/accessibility-and-supported-assistive-technology.md

 ## Priority 3 (P3)

-If time further allows the following should also be used for testing.
+To further our audience support, the following **COULD** be used for testing.

 0. **VoiceOver** (Latest Version)<br>
 With Safari (Latest Version) on Mac OS (Latest Version)<br>